saucelabs/sauce-docs/docs/error-reporting/advanced/coroner/client-getting-started.md

 import TabItem from '@theme/TabItem';
 import useBaseUrl from '@docusaurus/useBaseUrl';

-The `coroner` client tool allows you to submit snapshot files (.btt files) to the object store (coronerd).
-If you want to perform command-line querying of the Backtrace object store, you should use the [morgue tool](https://documentation.backtrace.io/product_product_morgue/) instead.
+The `coroner` client tool enables you to submit snapshot files (.btt files) to the object store (coronerd).
+To perform command-line querying of the Backtrace object store, use the [morgue tool](https://documentation.backtrace.io/product_product_morgue/) instead.

 ## Configuration